Berevo

 Primary and junior level secondary education are available in town.
 Farming and raising livestock provides employment for 45% and 25% of the working population.
 The most important crop is rice, while other important products are cassava and tobacco.
 Services provide employment for 5% of the population.
 Additionally fishing employs 25% of the population.

+Rivers

+Berevo is situated on the Tsiribihina River.